Pebble Mill at One: Broadcast

 On 20 September 1979, Pebble Mill at One was visited by a Sea Harrier aircraft from RNAS Yeovilton (aircraft FRS.1 XZ451 of 700A Squadron) flown by Lieutenant Commander Nigel "Sharkey" Ward, which landed (and later took off) vertically, on the adjacent BBC Social Club's football pitch.
 The programme returned the favour on 7 April 1986 by transmitting a live programme from the newly launched aircraft carrier HMS Ark Royal in the English Channel.
 This programme, which was produced by Tom Ross and directed by Tony Rayner, got the show's highest ever audience of nearly six million viewers.

 Until 1986, there were few television programmes transmitted on BBC television during daytime hours.
 For this reason, Pebble Mill at One acquired a unique following from those who found themselves at home at lunchtime.
 Housewives, students, and those recovering from an illness remember it with fondness for its variety and the problems inherent with live television.
 One of the more frequently repeated scenes from Pebble Mill at One was in 1986, when Marian Foster introduced pop singer Owen Paul, who was to perform his hit cover of Marshall Crenshaw's "My Favourite Waste of Time".
 He was expected to mime to a backing track, but as he could not hear the foldback loudspeaker as it had failed, Paul was left standing looking into the camera, while viewers heard him singing to the music.

-Presenters during the show's run included Marian Foster, Donny MacLeod, Bob Langley, Judi Spiers, Jan Leeming and Paul Coia.
-Later presenters included Fern Britton, Gloria Hunniford, Debi Jones, Tom Coyne, Marjorie Lofthouse, David Seymour, Magnus Magnusson, Alan Titchmarsh, Chris Baines and Josephine Buchanan.
+The main presenters during the show's run included Marian Foster, Donny MacLeod, Bob Langley, Judi Spiers, Jan Leeming and Paul Coia.

+Later presenters included Fern Britton, Gloria Hunniford, Debi Jones, Tom Coyne, Marjorie Lofthouse, David Seymour, Magnus Magnusson, Alan Titchmarsh, Chris Baines and Josephine Buchan.
 Editors included Terry Dobson, Jim Dumighan, and Peter Hercombe.
 A regular cookery slot was presented by Rev John Eley, popularly known as the Cooking Canon.

 The programme's signature tune was initially "As You Please", written by easy listening composer Raymond Lefèvre.
 It was later changed to "Miller's Tune" by Patchwork.

 End

 In 1986, Bill Cotton, managing director of television at the BBC, decided that a full daytime service was required on BBC1.
 As part of this new service, the decision was taken by BBC1 controller Michael Grade to replace Pebble Mill at One with a new lunchtime news bulletin, the One O'Clock News.
-Over 30,000 viewers wrote to the BBC to complain.
-A previous Assistant Editor of the programme, Roger Laughton (later to become a senior executive with the BBC and Meridian Broadcasting) was given responsibility for planning the BBC's new daytime schedule but the format did not reappear until the following year, returning on 21 October 1987 as Daytime Live.
+More than 30,000 viewers wrote to the BBC to complain.
+A previous Assistant Editor of the programme, Roger Laughton (later to become a senior executive with the BBC and Meridian Broadcasting), was given responsibility for planning the BBC's new daytime schedule but the format did not reappear until the following year, returning on 21 October 1987 as Daytime Live.
 It was renamed as Scene Today in October 1990 and finally Pebble Mill in October 1991.
-None of these programmes were broadcast at 1:00 pm - they were aired in the hour preceding the One O'Clock News.
+None of these programmes was broadcast at 1:00 pm – they were aired in the hour preceding the One O'Clock News.